 - 1. Stop all application programs running on the operating system. - 2.
-Stop the operating system (If help is needed; call your 800 support number). - 3.
-Power the system off. - 4.
-Set the key mode switch to the Service position. - 5.
+Stop the operating system.
+(If help is needed, call your 800 support number.) - 3.
+Turn off the system. - 4.
+Set the mode switch to the Service position. - 5.
 If you want to run the diagnostics with removable media, and are running the diagnostics from a terminal attached to an S1 port, continue with this substep.
-If not, go to substep 6. - The tty terminal must be attached to the S1 port on the system unit. - The attributes for the terminal must be set to match the defaults of the diagnostic programs.
-(For more information regarding attributes refer to "Using the Diagnostics" on page 5-1. - Before changing any settings, record the normal settings, and be sure the terminal attributes are set to work with the diagnostic programs. - 6.
+If not, go to substep 6. - The console terminal must be attached to the S1 port on the system unit. - The attributes for the terminal must be set to match the defaults of the diagnostic programs.
+(For more information regarding attributes, refer to Chapter 8 "Using the Diagnostics.") - Before changing any settings, record the normal settings, and be sure the terminal attributes are set to work with the diagnostic programs. - 6.
 Power the system on. - If c31 is displayed, select the console display using the displayed instructions. - 7.
 When the DIAGNOSTIC OPERATING INSTRUCTIONS display, go to Step 3.